DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-06-improving-the-course-summary-examples-guidance-page.md

 Originally, we created the examples ourselves, making sure they follow best practice and our guidance.
 However, we felt that using real examples as the basis for our examples would resonate more with providers.

-We emailed two providers who had high-quality course summary content to ask their permission to edit and use their content in our guidance.
+We emailed 2 providers who had high-quality course summary content to ask their permission to edit and use their content in our guidance.
 Both providers consented.

 ## What we changed